gollum18/Equipment-Ordering-Refinement/README.md

 ## Blacksmith Vendor Notes
 For notes on the blacksmiths of Skyrim including their smithing and speech levels, please see "*Blacksmiths SE.xlsx*".
 The first sheet in the workbook contains information that may be useful to other mod authors as extracted from the Creation Kit.
-Every other sheet in the workbook showss the calculations and costs of the equipment craftable by the vendor introduced by this mod.
+Every other sheet in the workbook shows the calculations and costs of the equipment craftable by the vendor introduced by this mod.